tayganr/purviewlab/modules/module09.md

 [http://aka.ms/purviewlab/q09](http://aka.ms/purviewlab/q09)

-1. Connecting a Synapse workspace to Azure Purview enables you to discover data assets that live **outside** of the Azure Synapse Analytics workspace?
+1. Connecting a Synapse workspace to Microsoft Purview enables you to discover data assets that live **outside** of the Azure Synapse Analytics workspace?

     A ) True
     B ) False

-2. A single Synapse Analytics workspace can connect to **multiple** Azure Purview accounts?
+2. A single Synapse Analytics workspace can connect to **multiple** Microsoft Purview accounts?

     A ) True
     B ) False

-3. Once Synapse Analytics is connected to an Azure Purview account, users can quickly generate a new linked service or integration dataset via the action buttons (for supported file types)?
+3. Once Synapse Analytics is connected to a Microsoft Purview account, users can quickly generate a new linked service or integration dataset via the action buttons (for supported file types)?

     A ) True
     B ) False